Reclaiming Your True Spirit: Lessons from My “Too Perfect” Mare

 But not for me.

 I seek a partnership with my equine partner that values and respects autonomy.
 I yearn to see Jewel’s true spirit and personality.
-I am now on a journey to help her “un-program” and rediscover her wildness and her sovereignty, much like I once had to rediscover my own.
+So we are now on a journey to help her deprogram and rediscover her wildness and her sovereignty, much like I once had to rediscover my own true spirit.

-For decades, I molded myself into various roles for the men in my life—a baseball enthusiast, a surfer girl, a sailor—sacrificing my true desires and passions for stability, love and approval.
+For decades, I molded myself into various roles for the men in my life—a baseball enthusiast, a surfer girl, an ocean loving sailor—sacrificing my true desires and passions for stability, love and approval.

 It wasn’t until my forties, while extricating myself from an abusive marriage, that I realized the economic stability and love I had sought from that relationship, was not worth the depression and numbness that came with it.
-Through cognitive therapy, meditation and equine therapy sessions, I began the slow process of unearthing and releasing all of the conditioning that had buried who I truly was at a deep soul level.
+Through cognitive behavioural therapy, a daily meditation practise, and equine support, I began the slow process of unearthing and releasing all of the conditioning that had buried who I truly was at a deep soul level.

 As I embark on this new journey with Jewel, I am committed to giving her more choices, honouring her uniqueness, and injecting playfulness and exploration into our time together.
 Our path forward is not about perfecting any more routines, she clearly knows them all, but about helping her embrace the freedom to express herself—truly and wholly.